Creating a detailed conference budget is a vital part of the planning process. We’ve created a conference budget template to help.

 5. Check if you qualify for tax exemptions

 If your conference is organised through a non-profit organisation, you may qualify for tax exemptions on goods and services.
 Before you create your conference budget, check if you qualify.
 If you don’t, be sure to include tax in your budget.

 6. Use our conference budget template

-Once you’ve got a good idea of your main costs and income, use our conference budget template to create your own.
+Once you’ve got a good idea of your main costs and income, use our free conference budget template to create your own.
 Click the image below to download our template.

 (Click the image to download)

 Once you’ve filled in the budget template, your conference budget should look something like this

 - Your fixed costs, probably around 35% of your budget costs